taunoha/nuxt4-starter-template/README.md

 - Follow best practices and modern development patterns
 - Start building with a comprehensive set of pre-configured tools

+> [!NOTE]
-> Note: This template is maintained to stay current with Nuxt 4's development progress.
+> This template is maintained to stay current with Nuxt 4's development progress.

 ## Features